InclusiveTechNU/v11/README.md

 **V11 is currently in a Developer Preview and will have a beta release later this fall**

+For stability this API currently showcases the MacOS implementation of V11.
+The beta release will include support for all major platforms (mac, windows, linux).

 ## Get Started

 #### Building V11 From Source